 See grade level and maximum student number requirements listed above.

 Students anywhere in the world can have the opportunity to speak with Kevin and ask him questions about both writing and the science and nature topics he writes about, without schools having to pay travel expenses.
-All that is required is Skype (or another online video chat program), a microphone, and a webcam.
+All that is required is Skype (or another online video chat program such as Zoom or Google Hangout), a microphone, and a webcam.